English*

 Public holidays

-The museum is open on public holidays except for New Year’s Day, King’s Day and Christmas Day.
-If a holiday falls on a Monday then the museum may open, such as on Whitsun and Boxing Day in 2022.
-Check this page for different opening hours.
+The museum is open during public holidays except for New Year’s Day, King’s Day and Christmas Day.

 Entrance fees